pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-# Step 5: Access watsonx Orchestrate and Test the Agent
+# Step 5: Access watsonx Orchestrate and test the agent

 ---